The American Sign Language Project, NFP

 What scholarship funds may cover

-Any portion of tuition, fees, books or expenses relating to research.
+Any portion of tuition, fees, or books.

 Scholarship program guidelines